blakeshall/build_a_better_lex/_posts/2019-1-2-adus-in-lexington.md

 layout: post
 title:  "How ADUs can help Lexington"
 tags: [ Lexington, development, zoning ]
+description: "Some of the reasons why ADUs would be great for Lexington"
 ---

 There's another push for Lexington to re-legalize Accessory Dwelling Units